Tejaswini860-ui/advanced-python-log-analyzer/README.md

 ## Project Overview

-The Advanced Python Log Analyzer is a Python-based tool designed to analyze system log files.
+The Advanced Python Log Analyzer is a Python-based tool that processes system log files and extracts meaningful insights.

-It processes log data to extract useful insights such as log level statistics, detected errors, and error frequency.
+It analyzes logs to identify log levels, detect errors, calculate error frequencies, and generate an analysis report automatically.

-This project helps demonstrate practical Python skills including file handling, string processing, data analysis, and modular programming.
+This project demonstrates practical Python concepts such as file handling, modular programming, data analysis, and report generation.

 ---